+Note: Regional Charters will provide specific local rules that apply to the participation rights of the category 1,2 and 3 members of WANO in their regional governing boards and regional general meetings.

 Principles of Membership

 The mission of WANO is to maximise the safety and reliability of nuclear power plants and fuel reprocessing facilities worldwide.
-As such, emphasis is placed on engaging the operating companies as the core members because they have the greatest influence over nuclear safety.
+As such, emphasis is placed on engaging the Operator as the core member because they have the greatest influence over nuclear safety.
 The following principles apply:

-WANO is the registered company in terms of United Kingdom law; as such Membership with WANO is via the London Office.
+WANO is the registered company in terms of United Kingdom law; as such membership with WANO is via the London Office.

 Membership is voluntary.
-However, all commercially operating reactors worldwide are expected to become Members.
+However, all commercial Operators or Owners worldwide are expected to become members.

-Each organisation that becomes a Member must affiliate with one or more regional centres (or the London office in the case of an emergent organisation).
+Each organisation that becomes a member must affiliate with one or more regional centres or, in the case of an Emerging Organisation, with the WANO London Office

-The categories of membership are established based upon varying degrees of participation, representation, and influence over nuclear safety, and are defined in page 4 ‘categories of membership’.
+The categories of membership are based upon varying degrees of participation, representation, and influence over nuclear safety.

-Category 1 and 2 Membership conveys access to all WANO products and services, and invokes applicable membership obligations as described in the WANO Charter and Policy Document 2, ‘Membership Obligations’.
+Category 1 and 2 membership grants access to all WANO products and services, and invokes applicable membership obligations as described in the WANO Charter and Policy Document 2, ‘Membership Obligations’.

-The role of Category 3 Members is fundamentally different from operating companies that are Category 1 and 2 Members.
-Therefore, and to ensure WANO resources are not inappropriately diverted from the primary mission of supporting operating companies, some restrictions may be placed on the benefits available to Category 3 Members.
+The role of category 3 members is fundamentally different from category 1 and 2 members.
+To ensure WANO resources are not inappropriately diverted from the primary mission of supporting operating companies, some restrictions are placed on the products and services available to category 3 members.
 Full access to the WANO member website is provided, as is the opportunity to participate in all WANO-sponsored workshops, seminars, and training activities.
-However, requests for peer reviews will typically not be supported, and requests for member support missions will only be honoured on a case by case basis contingent on available resources.
+However, requests for peer reviews will typically not be supported, and requests for member support missions will only be honoured on a case-by-case basis depending on available resources.
 The regional centre Director is responsible for this determination on a case-by-case basis.
 These limitations will be clearly explained to all Category 3 applicants.

-The services provided to Category 5 Members will also be different to those delivered to Category 1 and 2 Members.
-The Emerging Organisations will be affiliated to the London office, who will develop and maintain an intervention plan, coordinate and oversee both new unit assistance and pre-start up activities, which will also be supported by the appropriate regional centre.
+The services provided to Category 5 Members will also be different from those delivered to Category 1 and 2 Members.
+The Emerging Organisations will be affiliated to the London office, who will develop and maintain an interaction plan, coordinate and oversee new unit assistance and pre-start up activities, which will also be supported by the regional centres as appropriate.
 London will act as a single point of contact for the Emerging Organisations.
+(Note: The affiliation to London is planned to be an interim arrangement, until such time as the potential fifth regional centre in China is fully functional.
+This provision will be revisited at this time.)

 Representation